Updated May 2023

 The ones with stars are ones I have tried (some were for my first child before I did all this research) and can give you more info about my experience using them.
 For brands that I know make pull-ups, I noted it.

 -*Nest has a bamboo top sheet and back sheet, core is comprised of a combination of fluff and SAP.
 Free of phthalates.
 Oeko-Tex 100 & SGS certified.
-Made in China.
 Very expensive at least for some sizes.
 They make training pants/ pull ups too.
+Nest has made some changes recently, switched to ECF from TCF, and made in North America instead of China.
 My review: Newborn size runs big and wide and costs more than naty.
 Has a cute rainbow printed on the waistband.

 –Believe Diapers have a Bamboo fiber (with nothing added to it) directly in contact with your baby’s skin, and there have been no harmful chemical pesticides used to grow or treat the bamboo.
 Fluff Pulp is TCF (Totally Chlorine Free) and made from U.S. virgin wood.
 Minimal SAP.
 The outer layer is non-woven.
 There is no use of chlorine, latex, alcohol, PVCs, lotions or phthalates when making a Believe Diaper.
 They have a wetness indicating strip.
 They donate one diaper for each one purchased.
 See their wipes too; they are the least toxic and most eco friendly wipes I have found.
 I am currently using their diapers and love them!
 They have a soft, wide sides that increase comfort and leak protection.

 –Kudos.
 Oeko Tex.
 Top sheet is 💯 cotton but not organic.
-The layer underneath that is: PLA sourced from corn starch and sugar cane, and green polyethylene from sugar cane.
+The layer underneath that is: PLA sourced from corn starch and sugar cane, and “green polyethylene” from sugar cane.
 In the manufacturing process, there are other process additives used that amount to less than 1% of the material by weight.
 Underneath that is TCF FSC pulp and traditional SAP, with a plastic barrier layer.
 The outer cover is Green Polyethylene sourced from sugar cane (greater than 98% sugarcane).
 The leg elastic, closure system (landing zone, ears, tabs, and hooks), and waistband elastic are plastic based.
 Diapers are packed in green PE bags sourced from sugarcane.
 Size 4 boxes also come with a special reusable and recyclable paper diaper caddy.
 Question I am awaiting response to: Does the green polyethylene contain any other ingredients besides sugarcane?
 Here is more information about their cotton: They are “using the safest, most sustainable non-organic cotton possible sourced entirely from farmers in the U.S., chlorine-free, and cleaned with a breakthrough process that involves zero chemicals, water, or process heat.
 You can learn more about the cotton here.
 Some pesticides and fertilizers are always involved in the production of cotton — organic and non-organic.
 Once the cotton fiber is exposed to the air (i.e. once it is grown), no pesticides are applied to the surface of the cotton.”
+I haven’t tried these, and have heard that they used to be good but they are not the same quality as before, the sizing is way off and they came in a white unmarked package.
+It didn’t even say Kudos.
+It just says made in China, yet they proudly claim they are made in Germany on their site.

 -Aleva has an unbleached bamboo top-sheet and back-sheet, that contain a natural anti-bacterial agent called Bamboo Kun and a fluff and plant-based SAP core.
 Only goes to size 4.